Carpetsmoker/password-bunny/README.markdown

   perhaps also integrate https://datalossdb.org and/or
   http://thepasswordproject.com/leaked_password_lists_and_dictionaries

-- `gpwbunny` is not perfect, since it also relies on input from the terminal if the user enters a wrong password.
+- `gpwbunny` is not perfect, since it relies on input from the terminal if the user enters a wrong password (you can't use it from a shortcut).

+- Include a function to measure password strength

+- Some way to go to an URL/address, immediately copy user/password as well?

+- Add `.desktop` file.

 - Prepare for unexpected inquisitions.